flast101/padding-oracle-attack-explained/index.md

 ### 4.1- PKCS7 padding validation function

 The padding mainly used in block ciphers is defined by PKCS7 (Public-Key Cryptography Standards) whose operation is described in RFC 5652.
-Let N bytes be the size of a block.
-If M bytes are missing in the last block, then we will add the character ‘0xM’ M times at the end of the block.
+N is the number of bytes of a block.
+If M bytes are missing in the last block, then we will add the character **‘0xM’** M times at the end of the block.

-Here, we want to write a function which takes as input clear text in binary and which returns a boolean validating or invalidating the fact that the fact that this text is indeed a text with a padding in accordance with PKCS7.
+Here, we want to write a function which takes clear text in binary as input and which returns a boolean validating or invalidating the fact that this text is indeed a text with a PKCS7 padding.
 The function is exposed in the code which follows under the name **_pkcs7_padding_**.
 It determines whether the input data may or may not meet PKCS7 requirements.

 ```python